 - We must also continue to provide education, this too is the law.
 For the time being, this must be done by means of online education.
 There is an obligation to make an effort, not an obligation to achieve results.
 Best effort.
-Until at least 1 June no on-site education will take place.
-We will continue to offer as much education as possible remotely.
-We are preparing for the possibility that we will only be able to provide online education until the end of the academic year - including the retake period - all education (including exams) will be offered online.
+Until the end of the academic year - including the retake period - all education (including exams) will be offered online.

 - Graduation sessions must also continue.
 Students are entitled to this.
 We need to see how we can facilitate this with committee members who may want to/must participate via Skype.
 The urgent advice is to let the graduation sessions take place without an audience; at various other faculties this is already standing policy.

 - We will apply the 1.5 m distance rules very strictly.
 Our faculty Corona Crisis Team and the Management Team play an exemplary role in this.